-I encourage you read the full article by Walter Wink, Beyond Just War and Pacifism: Jesus’ Nonviolent Way, where Dr. Wink outlines three of methods of creative nonviolent disobedience that Jesus taught, from Mathew 5:38-41 (NIV): “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
+In the full article by Walter Wink, Beyond Just war and pacifism: Jesus' Nonviolent Way, Dr. Wink outlines three of methods of creative nonviolent disobedience that Jesus taught, from Mathew 5:38-41 (NIV): “You have heard that it was said, ‘Eye for eye, and tooth for tooth.'
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles.”
-One of the truly magnificent revelations in this article is how it illustrates the extent to which Jesus’ teachings are commonly misunderstood; or perhaps more to the point, often understood as the exact opposite of what Jesus meant!
+One of the truly magnificent revelations in this article is how it illustrates the extent to which Jesus' teachings are commonly misunderstood; or perhaps more to the point, often understood as the exact opposite of what Jesus meant!

 The spirit of Jesus is manifest in the scripture inspiring this poem, Isaiah 58 (NIV).
 It is no accident that Jesus quotes Isaiah to kick off his public ministry!
 The heading for this chapter is usually rendered, “True Fasting;”

 and to the descendants of Jacob their sins.